 (Same as EMC 4250.)
 Prerequisites: JOUR 1020; junior standing.
 Examination of legal guarantees and restrictions on the flow of information using the case study method.
 Focus on libel, privacy, obscenity, and the special restrictions placed on advertising, broadcasting, cable TV, and the Internet.

-Prerequisites: Admission to candidacy; JOUR 3090.
+Prerequisite: JOUR 3090.
 Advanced theory and practice in news reporting, emphasis on coverage of governmental affairs and other public affairs-related assignments, including an introduction to interpretive and investigative reporting techniques.

-(Same as EMC 4660.)
 Prerequisite: Junior standing.
 Provides a critical overview of the historical, intellectual, and theoretical foundations of scientific inquiry with specific emphasis on quantitative research methods.
 Introduces major theories and methods of scientific inquiry in the field of communication including psychological and sociological perspectives, survey research, content analysis, experiments, observational research, and statistical analysis.
 Explores audience analysis, media effects, message testing, campaign evaluation, political communication, public opinion, and new media technologies.

 Provides a critical overview of the historical, intellectual, and theoretical foundations of cultural studies with specific emphasis on research methods.
 Explores popular culture, comparative media systems, global media flows, and new media technologies, among other topics pertinent to media and journalism.